tstreet24/Street_Portfolio/README.md

 ## Introduction
 Hello!
 My name is Tanner Street, and I am currently a Master of Business Analytics student at MIT aspiring to be a data scientist or machine learning engineer.
 This portfolio contains two projects that I am especially proud of and reflect a variety of relevant skills.
 I also included some brief information on several other projects at the bottom of this document.
 You can contact me via [LinkedIn](https://www.linkedin.com/in/tannerstreet/) or email at street24@mit.edu.

-# Project 1: SlotMarketSQL
+# Project 1: SlotMarketSQL -

 ## Overview
 * Final project for Course 15.773: Hands-On Deep Learning at MIT
 * I am very interested in time-series forecasting and have done several projects involving more traditional methods such as SARIMA.
-My goal was to not only understand these advanced techniques but also to develop a valuable tool for end-users.
+My goal was to not only understand these advanced techniques but also develop a valuable tool for end-users.
 * See [report](https://github.com/tstreet24/Street_Portfolio/blob/main/reports/HODL%20Project%20Report%20-%20Group%20A26.pdf), [presentation](https://github.com/tstreet24/Street_Portfolio/blob/main/presentations/HODL%20Final%20Presentation%20-%20A26.pdf), and [Colab](https://github.com/tstreet24/Street_Portfolio/blob/main/SlotMarketSQL.ipynb)

 ## Situation